-Once children have finished the Read Write Inc Phonics programme they will be taught spelling using Read Write Inc Spelling.
+Once children have finished the RWI Phonics programme they will be taught spelling using RWI Spelling.
 This teaches the expectations of the National Curriculum in daily 20 minute sessions.
-Children record and log spellings they need to practise and learn.
-Children are also given a weekly spelling test (words to learn) based on the National Curriculum spelling lists for each year group.
+Teachers also teach spellings from the curriculum spelling lists for each year group looking at word patterns using a morphological approach.
+Children are given weekly words to learn based on the National Curriculum spelling lists for each year group or their RWI Spelling unit.